 costs at the College.
 Scholarship winners may also be eligible

 for additional need-based financial assistance.
 The Centre Aid

 Form (CAF) and Free Application for Federal Student Aid (FAFSA)

-must be filed to obtain need-based aid.
+must be filed for need-based aid.

-Merit awards and Legacy and Fine Arts Awards require full-time enrollment.
+Merit awards require full-time enrollment.
 Retention of

 merit awards requires meeting minimum grade point averages that

 are graduated according to the size of the award.
 Such requirements